Self-driving cars in the browser

 A short introduction to a few reinforcement learning concepts.

-State: The state is a collection of numbers that describe the environment the agent is currently in.
+- State: The state is a vector that describes the environment the agent is currently in.
 It contains the information the agent uses to make a reasonable decision on what to do.
 After each action the state is updated to reflect the changes in the environment.

-Reinforcement learning: Learning what actions to take in order to maximise a given reward function.
+- Reinforcement learning: Learning what actions to take in order to maximise a given reward function.
+In math words: learning that maximizes the cumulative future reward.

 The agents learn by adjusting the weights of their neural network (function approximators).
 In this case, this involves two neural networks: one state to action net (3-layer, 150 neurons), one state + action to q-value net (2-layer, 200 neurons).
 The q-value describes how good an action is.
 By learning the second network, "the value network", you can obtain policy gradients, which you can then use to learn the first network.
 The first network, "the actor network", is now your decision maker.
 This algorithm is called "Deep Deterministic Policy gradient" or in short DDPG.
 Combining this with state-of-the-art techniques, such as prioritised experience replay buffers, ReLU non-linearites and the Adam learner, results in the cars you can see above.
 Even though this, at first, might seem reasonable, a lot of trouble with neural networks these days is the hyper-parameter search.
 There are at least a dozen of parameters you need to tune in order to achieve optimal results, which is kind of a drawback.
 In the future this might be overcome by automatic hyper-parameter search, which iterates over a set of hyper-parameters and finds the best.